Media Communications Program

 For further questions about the enrollment process, schedule an appointment with an associate.

-Graduates of the BS in Applied Media program will be prepared to pursue a wide range of positions in careers such as public relations, marketing, advertising, technical writing, journalism, news analysis, podcasting, social media, promotions, and other fields.
+Graduates of the BS in Media Communications program will be prepared to pursue a wide range of positions in careers such as public relations, marketing, advertising, technical writing, journalism, news analysis, podcasting, social media, promotions, and other fields.

 Professional Licensure & Certification